End of Life Care

 • Consider quality of life- What gives your pet joy?
 When those things no longer interest your pet it may be time to say goodbye to your pet.
 It can help to keep a journal of daily activity as often pets will have good days and bad days.

-• Trust your judgement- No one knows your pet as well as you do.
+• Trust your judgment- No one knows your pet as well as you do.
 When it is time to say goodbye many times people feel they "just know".

 Prepare yourself for the process